 Generally, modernization and energy efficiency upgrades pay for themselves within a few years.
 An analysis of customer projects by one of our partners, Schneider Electric, reveals that similar projects have an average ROI of 5.3 years.

 Section 168’s amendment now allows businesses 21% cash savings in addition to their usual cost savings from installing more efficient equipment.
-While it’s different for every business, this tax benefit should result in dramatically faster ROI’s for most facilities.
+While it’s different for every business, this natural gas generator tax credit should result in dramatically faster ROI’s for most facilities.

 Although COVID-19 has brought difficult times to everyone, the CARES Act provides a small silver lining to facility managers: the perfect time to invest in a better generator.